rudra012/crudl-example-django/README.md

     $ python manage.py runserver
     ```

-Open your browser and go to ``http://localhost:8000/crudl-rest/`` and login with one of the users.
+Open your browser and go to ``http://localhost:8000/crudl-rest/`` and login with the user (demo/demo).
-You have 3 users (patrick, axel, vaclav) with password "crudl" for each one.

 ### Install crudl-admin (REST)
 Go to /crudl-admin-rest/ and install the npm packages, then run watchify: